erdogant/distfit/docs/pages/html/_sources/Installation.rst.txt

 ------------------

-If desired, install ``distfit`` from an isolated Python environment using conda:
+If desired, install ``distfit`` in an isolated Python environment using conda:

 .. code-block:: python